WeitzGroup/MAGEmodel_covid19_GA/README.md

 ### Cite the summary as:

 Beckett SJ, Dominguez-Mirazo M, Lee S, Andris C, Weitz JS (2020) COVID-19 assessment of reopening Georgia. https://github.com/WeitzGroup/MAGEmodel_covid19_GA/blob/master/Report/GA_COVID19_summary_28Apr2020.pdf

+## Cite the manuscript as:

+The manuscript is in submission at medrxiv.
+Citation will be updated accordingly.

 ### Cite the code as: